Astridrosa/MovAI/README.md

 Follow the steps below to run the chatbot locally on your computer:

 **1. Clone the Repository**
-Start by cloning or downloading this repository using the following command in your terminal: `git clone https://github.com/Astridrosa/MovieAI.git`
+Start by cloning or downloading this repository using the following command in your terminal: `git clone https://github.com/Astridrosa/MovAI.git`

-**2. Open the Project in Your Editor or Terminal** Once cloned, open the `MovieAI` folder using an editor such as Visual Studio Code, or open a terminal in that folder to easily run the files.
+**2. Open the Project in Your Editor or Terminal** Once cloned, open the `MovAI` folder using an editor such as Visual Studio Code, or open a terminal in that folder to easily run the files.

 **3. Install Required Dependencies**
 Make sure your Python environment includes all the necessary libraries.
 Install them with: